johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

-These scanners detect publication of CDS records (the child signalling a desire for an update to the DS RRset in the parent) and/or a CSYNC record (the child signalling a desire for an update to the NS RRset or, possibly, in-bailiwick glue in the parent.
+These scanners detect publication of CDS records (the child signalling a desire for an update to the DS RRset in the parent) and/or a CSYNC record (the child signalling a desire for an update to the NS RRset or, possibly, in-bailiwick glue in the parent).

 The scanners have a number of drawbacks, including being inefficient and slow.
 They are only applicable to DNSSEC-signed child zones and they add significant complexity to the parent operations.
 But given that, they do work.

-{{?I-D.ietf-dnsop-generalized-notify}} proposes a method to alleviate
-the inefficiency and slowness of scanners.
+{{!RFC9859}} proposes a method to alleviate the inefficiency and slowness of scanners.
 But the DNSSEC requirement and the complexity remain.

 This document proposes an alternative mechanism to automate the updating of delegation information in the parent zone for a child